sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

   ...
 ```

-We'll finally update the entry point of the application located at `src/main.ts`, to bootstap our app using our component.
+We'll finally update the entry point of the application located at `src/main.ts`, to bootstrap our app using our component.
 Replace the content of the file with this:

 ```typescript
 import 'zone.js';